-3. Identification of Neurophysiological Correlates Which Relate to Paranormal Activities
+3. Identification of Neurophysiological Correlates Which Relate to Paranormal Activities (20%)

 High on the list of priorities for the program is the identification of neurophysiological correlates accompanying paranormal activity.
-The purpose of this part of the study is twofold: (a) to obtain information about the neurophysiological state associated with paranormal activity in general, and (b) to obtain indicators which differentiate between correct and incorrect responses to a paranormally applied stimulus, so that an independently-determined bias factor can be applied during the generation of data by the subject.
+The purpose of this part of the study is twofold: (a) to obtain information about the neurophysiological state associated with paranormal activity in general, and (b) to obtain indicators which differentiate between correct and incorrect responses to a paranormally applied stimulus, so that an independently determined bias factor can be applied during the generation of data by the subject.

 Two facilities are in use for the purposes described above.

 One is a standard EEG facility under the direction of Dr. Jerry Lukas, head of SRI's Sleep Studies program.
-This facility consists of two sound-isolated rooms with appropriate signal lead connections, an eight-channel polygraph for visual recording, and a magnetic tape/ computer processing/ printer readout which provides on-line processing of the polygraph data.
-In our configuration we obtain a hardcopy printout of 5-second averages of eight channels of polygraph information fifteen minutes following a fifteen minute run.
-At present we monitor broadha alpha (7-14 Hz) and beta (14-34 Hz) brainwave components from the left and right occipital regions, galvanic skin response, and two channels of plethysmograph data (blood volume and pulse height).
+This facility consists of two sound-isolated rooms with appropriate signal lead connections, an eightchannel polygraph for visual recording, and a magnetic tape/computer processing/printer readout which provides on-line processing of the polygraph data.
+In our configuration we obtain a hardcopy printout of 5-second averages of eight channels of polygraph information 15 minutes following a 15 minute run.
+At present we monitor broad alpha (7-14 Hz) and beta (14-34 Hz) brainwave components from the left and right occipital regions, galvanic skin response, and two channels of plethysmograph data (blood volume and pulse height).

-The second facility is a smaller semi-portable four-channel polygraph with a GSR channel, reflected-light plethysmograph indicating blood volume/ pulse height, one channel of unfiltered EEG activity, and a fourth EEG channel with zero-crossing digital filtering.
-The latter permits percent-time measurements in any band, with upper and lower band edge settings in 1 Hz increments.
+The second facility is a smaller semiportable, four-channel polygraph with a GSR channel, reflected-light plethysmograph indicating blood volume/pulse height, one channel of unfiltered EEG activity, and a fourth EEG channel with zero-crossing digital filtering.
+The last permits percent-time measurements in any band, with upper and lower band edge settings in 1-Hz increments.

-Considerable data has been obtained with both facilities.
-The bulk of the data awaits further analysis which will occur at completion of various series underway.
+Considerable data have been obtained with both facilities.
+The bulk of the data awaits further analysis which will occur at completion of various series under way.
 However, several results have been obtained which we describe below.

-(a) Bilateral EEG Measurements -- Remote Strobe Experiment
+(a) Bilateral EEG Measurements--Remote Strobe Experiment

-As discussed in Report #2, a variety of evidence from clinical and neurosurgical sources indicates that the two hemispheres of the human brain are specialized for different cognitive functions.
+As discussed in Report No. 2, a variety of evidence from clinical and neurosurgical sources indicates that the two hemispheres of the human brain are specialized for different cognitive functions.
 The left hemisphere is predominantly involved in verbal and other analytic functioning, the right in spatial and other holistic processing.

 In consultation with Dr. Robert Ornstein of the Langley Porter Neuropsychiatric Institute, an hypothesis was formed based on certain observed characteristics that paranormal functioning might involve right hemispheric specialization.
-To test this hypothesis, the EEG remote strobeflash experiment, discussed in the original proposal and in the paper attached to Report #1, was repeated with Subject 4 three times in the sleep lab under the direction of Dr. Lukas with monitoring of right and left occipital regions.
+To test this hypothesis, the EEG remote strobeflash experiment, discussed in the original proposal and in the paper attached to Report No. 1, was repeated with Subject 4 three times in the sleep lab under the direction of Dr. Lukas with monitoring of right and left occipital regions.
 Each experiment consisted of twenty 15-second trials, with ten no-flash trials, and ten 16-Hz trials randomly intermixed.
-Reduction of alpha activity (arousal response) correlated Approved For Release 2000/08/10: CIA-RDP96-00787R000100020001-0 only in the right hemisphere (average alpha reduction 16 percent in right hemisphere, 2 percent in left, during the 16-Hz trials as compared with $\frac{3}{42}$ the no-flash trials).
-The trial-to-trial variation is larger than in - nur = 9-114 band, and therefore the system is being modified before further work.
-For use will all sully A;
+Reduction of alpha activity (arousal response) correlated with remote stimuli was observed as in previous experiments, but essentially only in the right hemisphere (average alpha reduction 16 percent in right hemisphere, 2 percent in left, during the 16-Hz trials as compared with the no-flash trials).
+The trial-to-trial variation is larger than in previous work, however, due to use of a wider-band filter for the alpha band, and therefore the system is being modified before further work.